discosultan/penumbra/README.md

 Install-Package Penumbra.MonoGame.WindowsDX -Pre
 ```

-In the game constructor, create the penumbra component and add to components:
+In the game constructor, create the Penumbra component and add to components:
 ```cs
 penumbra = new PenumbraComponent(this);
 Components.Add(penumbra);